-There is limited data available, but vaccination may provide key protection against the virus in those with suppressed immune systems.
+Yes!
+Vaccination may provide key protection against the virus in those with suppressed immune systems.
+Immunocompromised people are more likely to get severely ill from covid 19, are more likely to get a breakthrough infection and are more likely to transmit to household contacts.
 The COVID-19 vaccines do not contain live virus.

 No, there is no evidence the vaccine causes women to grow beards or mustaches.
 In contrast, COVID-19 illness has been linked to hair loss.
 Thus, vaccination will not increase undesired hair growth and may prevent undesired hair loss from COVID-19.

 20) How do I know if symptoms after vaccination are due to the vaccine or COVID-19 infection?